-The FY 2023 budget reflects increased income and expenditures from the property tax levy increase voted for on the November 8, 2022 ballot.
-The Forest Preserves of Cook County total budget for all funds for FY2023 is \$182,218,624, which is an increase of \$45.2 million, from FY 2022.
-Revenues include property tax collections totaling \$102.1 million, personal property replacement taxes revenue totaling \$9.4 million and non-tax revenues totaling \$9.2 million.
+The proposed 2023 budget allows the Forest Preserves of Cook County to continue ongoing initiatives and progress from 2022 while addressing inflationary pressures.
+The Forest Preserves of Cook County total budget request for all funds for FY2023 is \$140,769,225, which is an increase of \$3.8 million, or 2.8% from FY 2022.
+Revenues include property tax collections totaling \$102.1 million, personal property replacement taxes revenue totaling \$9.4 million and nontax revenues totaling \$9.2 million.

-The Corporate budget request, which funds the day-today operations of the Forest Preserves, is \$75.2 million, an increase of \$9.6 million from 2022.
-Increases in the proposed budget were primarily allocated to higher costs for utilities, goods and services in a period of expected ongoing inflation and increases in wages to maintain a workforce in a challenging and competitive employment environment.
-The Forest Preserves allocated increased revenue from the tax levy increase towards Next Century Conservation Plan goals-land acquisition, ecological restoration, public engagement and programs, and improved amenities-and addressing capital needs at the Forest Preserves, Zoo and Garden.
+The Corporate budget request, which funds the day-to-day operations of the Forest Preserves, is \$70.5 million, an increase of \$4.8 million from 2022.
+This increase is primarily allocated to higher costs for utilities, goods and services in a period of expected ongoing inflation and increases in wages to maintain a workforce in a challenging and competitive employment environment.
+Funds allocated to the Self Insurance Fund in 2023 are \$500,000 higher than last year, and \$500,000 less is allocated to the Capital Improvement Fund.